PHT-Medic/documentation/docs/index.md

 * Station IAM - Identity and Access management system (based on Keycloak) to manage users of one hospital
 * Offline Tool - Self developed GUI to create key pairs and decrypt results locally.
 ## Security
-Add link to paper.
-Security Protocol with train building, pre_run, and post_run protocol.

 ### Security Protocol
 The following flow chart depicts the security protocol used for protecting participating stations against malicious code,